-This means that eye contact fills an autistic person’s brain with an ongoing flood of overwhelming, chaotic information that it can’t process.
+This means that eye contact can fill an autistic person’s brain with an ongoing flood of overwhelming, chaotic information that it can’t process.

-A side effect of the chaotic overwhelm, due to eye contact, is that there is no capacity left to process other information.
+A side effect of the chaotic overwhelm from eye contact can be that there is no capacity left to process other information.
 For example, auditory input from someone speaking.

 Often an autistic person will look away when someone is talking to them.
-Our society considers this “bad”, because non-autistic people think it means that the autistic person is being rude, or not paying attention.
+Society commonly considers this “bad”, because non-autistic people think it means that the autistic person is being rude, or not paying attention.

-The opposite is usually true: An autistic person avoiding eye contact while someone talks to them usually does so because it allows them to pay attention.
+The opposite is often true: An autistic person avoiding eye contact while someone talks to them often does so because it allows them to pay attention.
 Autistic people often struggle with processing several things at once.
-They can either look into someone’s eyes, or understand what that person is saying – not both.
+They can then either look into someone’s eyes, or understand what that person is saying – not both.

 When auditory processing doesn’t work anymore because eye contact takes up all processing capability, speech can sound like a foreign language: nothing but random sounds that make no sense.